Concordium/concordium-node/docs/p11/RBAC.md

 ### Special case `token-revoke-admin-role {"revokeAdminRole": {"role": "updateAdminRole", ...}}`

-Additional validation in performed when the `token-revoke-admin-role` operation is executed with a body specifying revocation of the `"updateAdminRole"` role.
+Additional validation is performed when the `token-revoke-admin-role` operation is executed with a body specifying revocation of the `"updateAdminRole"` role.
 In the case where the list would be empty as an effect of the operation, the transaction is rejected.